NikolasDaynard/langauge/readme.md

 To compile, then run "clang output.ll -o output" to compile to an exe

 lang examples.
 It's similar to lua sytatically, with optional semicolon terminators.
 It has the sytatic sugar of feeling like lua but allows for extreme low level programming.
-It is 0 indexed
+It is 0 indexed.
+Designed with string manipulation as a core feature

 ```
 std = include("std")